kyounger/casc-plugin-dependency-calculation/README.md

 - [TODO](#todo)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Intro

 Give this script a path to a `plugins.yaml` file in a bundle with all plugins you want installed (any tier), and it will:

-1. Generate the `plugin-catalog.yaml` file for you in the same directory, including all versions and transitive dependencies.
+1. Generate the `plugin-catalog.yaml` file for you including all versions and transitive dependencies.
-2. Update the `plugins.yaml` file you originally specifed with the additional transitive dependencies.
+2. Generate variations of the `plugins.yaml` file you originally specifed with any additional transitive dependencies.
+3. Allow you to specify where you want the resulting files to go.

 This means that as long as you are willing to use the plugin versions in the CloudBees Update Centers (which you should be doing), then all you ever need to do is add plugins to the `plugins.yaml` file and this script will handle the rest.
 No more manually crafting plugin catalogs!

+### General Features

+- **minimal plugin list** - create a minimal viable list of plugins based on a starting list.
+See `-s` for more details.
+- **multiple CBCI versions** - create a master plugin catalog for multiple CBCI versions
+- **multiple source files** - create a master plugin catalog from multiple source files
+- **metadata** - option to include metadata as a comment in the `plugins.yaml`
+- **final target locations** - option to set specific target locations for final files
+- **bootstrap or optional plugins** - improved plugin dependency management for more accurate `plugins.yaml`
+  - include optional dependencies per flag
+  - include bootstrap dependencies per flag
+- **exec hooks** - ability to run `exec-hooks` for plugin post-processing
+  - ability to create air-gapped `plugin-catalog-offline.yaml` files
+- **simple cache** - rudimentary plugin-cache for holding plugins without an artifact repository manager

 ## :information_source: Removal of plugin-installation-manager-tool dependency